poyichou/poyichou.github.io/notes/Arch-basic-setup.md

 # Plymouth
 yaourt -S plymouth # mustn't as root
 # Add plymouth to the HOOKS array in mkinitcpio.conf.
-It must be added after base and udev for it to work
+# It must be added after base and udev for it to work.
 # Example: HOOKS="base udev plymouth [...] "
 sudo vim /etc/mkinitcpio.conf
 # GRUB_CMDLINE_LINUX_DEFAULT="quiet splash"